ansilove/AnsiLove.framework/README.md

 ## Output file example

 You may wonder how the rendered output looks like?
-You'll find an example in regular resolution [here](http://cl.ly/1D0o1M2t2Y190v33462F/o).
+You'll find an example [here](http://cl.ly/1D0o1M2t2Y190v33462F/o).

+## Image Resolution

+Since this project moved to libgd2, output images are 96 DPI.
+Your NSImage instance needs to take care of the code that makes output files render with the correct aspect ratio on screen.
+Which is 72 DPI in regular resolution on OS X.

 # Reading SAUCE records